Cost Saving Design Thinking for Startups

 What is Design Thinking?

 Design thinking is a problem-solving approach that puts users at the centre of the design process.
-It emphasises empathy, creativity, and iterative prototyping to develop solutions that address user needs effectively.
+It emphasises empathy, creativity, and iterative prototyping to develop solutions that address needs and solves problems through design solutions.
 It’s a powerful tool for startups because it helps identify the most critical design aspects and prioritise resources accordingly.

 Before diving into cost-saving design strategies, it’s crucial to understand why design is so essential for startups: